TheOdinProject/curriculum/README.md

 ## Contributing to the Site

 This project is emphatically beginner-friendly so, if you're interested in potentially contributing, take a look at the [Contributing Page](http://www.theodinproject.com/contributing) on the website for more information.
-See the [Getting Involved document](https://github.com/TheOdinProject/theodinproject/blob/master/getting_involved.md) for details of how we develop the website.

 ### Hacking on the Site Yourself: Getting Set Up